da-phil/SDC-vehicle-detection-and-tracking/writeup.md

 * [test_video.mp4](./videos_output/test_video.mp4)

 ## Discussion

-In this project it was really tough to find the right balance between accuray and computation time.
+In this project it was really tough to find the right balance between accuray and computation time in the processing pipeline.
-In the end I settled with a simple linear SVM and a feature vector of length 6156, which allowed to process approx. 1 fps.
+In the end I settled with a simple linear SVM and a feature vector of length 8460, which allowed to process approx. 1 fps.
 Not very fast, I've to say, comparing it to recent advancements in deep learning like [YOLO2](https://pjreddie.com/darknet/yolo) which allows processing with around 40-60 fps on images with similar size.
 Of course this solution is highly optimized for running on a GPU but still impressive.
 I think my pipeline has a lot of potential to be parallized and therefore optimized to achive a way higher framerate, after all there is a lot of independent stuff running sequentially which can be easily run in parallel.